Seoul police up security after rally at US envoy residence

-SEOUL, South Korea (AP) - South Korean police said Saturday they beefed up security at the U.S. ambassador’s residence in Seoul after a group of anti-American students used ladders to break into the compound.
+SEOUL, South Korea (AP) - South Korean police have beefed up security at the U.S. ambassador’s residence in Seoul after a group of anti-American students broke into the compound.

 They were protesting demands by the Trump administration that South Korea pay more to help cover the costs of keeping U.S. troops in the country.